 Daisy Lane ParadeThe Daisy Lane Parade began in 1953 as the brainchild of Gertrude Whittle, who worked with the Long Beach City Council and Council of Churches to help decorate the grass median on Daisy Avenue with a Christmas Village and nativity scene.
 Today, the Daisy Lane parade is stewarded by the City of Long Beach, the Seventh District Council Office, the Wrigley Avenue Neighborhood Association and Maria Norvell, who is fondly known as the Mother of Christmas Tree Lane.

-The deadline to turn in applications for the 68th Annual Daisy Lane Parade has been extended to Monday, December 5th, 2022.
+The deadline to turn in applications for the 69th Annual Daisy Lane Parade is Wednesday, November 29, 2023.
 Please be sure to send in your applications as soon as possible.

 Applications should be mailed to:

 - ATTN: Sean Bernhoft

 - Office of Councilmember Roberto Uranga

 - Long Beach, CA 90802

 - Or emailed to firstname.lastname@example.org.